sanket-bhoite/JobWise-The-Smart-Job-Recommendation-Chatbot/README.md

 - Automatically extract key resume details to provide precise job matches.
 - User-friendly interface for a seamless experience.

+### To use the resume based job recommendation feature you need to provide the google drive file downlodable link using https://sites.google.com/site/gdocs2direct/

 ### Technologies Used
 - Python
 - Natural Language Processing (NLP)